What is an “Annual Conference”?

 The full body discusses petitions with less than 90% approval as individual actions.

-As we will host our annual conference session online this year, GNTV will offer training before the conference to assist members.
+As we will host our annual conference session online and in-person this year, GNTV will offer training before the conference to assist members.
 We cannot stress enough the importance of participating in one of these trainings provided by GNTV.
 GNTV helps with our voting and online meeting hosting, and the training teaches us how to speak on the floor and how the voting process will occur.

 For example, last year, we received and affirmed a request to start to live into the likelihood that the Alaska Conference will become a Mission District of the PNW Annual Conference.
 This change will occur once the General and Western Jurisdictional conferences have the opportunity to meet and affirm their request to do so.
 The action has already changed some of how we interact and work together.